 Emyr has particular expertise in Welsh law and legislation, having advised public bodies and businesses about this emerging field since before the National Assembly was created.

 Emyr regularly advises public bodies at the highest level on constitutional, statutory and European issues and is also a member of the firm’s specialist education sector practice.
-Emyr holds the post of Senior Fellow in Welsh Law at the Wales Governance Centre in Cardiff University.
+Emyr was Senior Partner for Wales before leaving to become the Head of Department of Law and Criminology at Aberystwyth University.

 Higher Education/Further Education Law